James Augustine Healy: Priesthood

-Following his graduation from Holy Cross, Healy decided to enter the priesthood and was accepted into Saint-Sulpice Seminary in Montreal, Quebec.
-After three years in Canada, he went to France in 1852 to complete his theological studies at the Sulpician Seminary in Paris.

 Healy was ordained a priest for the Diocese of Boston in Paris on June 10, 1854 at Notre-Dame Cathedral by Archbishop Marie-Dominique-Auguste Sibour.
-Healy thus became the first African American to join the Catholic priesthood; however, Augustus Tolton, who was born in 1886, would become the first Catholic priest "publicly known to be black" when he was ordained in 1886.
+Healy thus became the first known African American to join the Catholic priesthood; however, Reverend Augustus Tolton, who was born in 1854, would become the first Catholic priest "publicly known to be black" when he was ordained in 1886.

 Healy returned to Boston in August 1854.
-Knowing there were rumors about his heritage in Boston, he expressed his apprehension about serving there to a confidante: "The mercy of God has placed a poor outcast on a throne of glory that ill becomes him.
+Knowing there were rumors about his racial heritage in Boston, he expressed his apprehension about serving there to a confidante: "The mercy of God has placed a poor outcast on a throne of glory that ill becomes him.
 If I could have been as safe elsewhere as here, I should have desired never to show my face in Boston."
-He was appointed an assistant at St. John's Parish in the North End and at the House of the Angel Guardian for homeless boys.
+The diocese assigned Healy as an assistant pastor at St. John's Parish in the North End and at the House of the Angel Guardian in Boston for homeless boys.
 This was followed by appointments as personal secretary to Bishop Fitzpatrick (December 1854) and chancellor of the diocese (June 1855), which gave him a significant role in diocesan affairs.
-Healy also served as rector of Holy Cross Cathedral (1862-1866).
+Healy also served as rector of Holy Cross Cathedral (1862 to 1866).

-During the American Civil War, Healy supported the Union, but was opposed to the Radical Republicans' plans for Reconstruction, believing it would lead to "the super-elevation of the negro."
-In 1865, he helped establish the Home for Destitute Catholic Children to care for children who had been left fatherless or totally orphaned by the war.
+During the American Civil War, Healy supported the Union.
+However, he was opposed to the Radical Republicans' plans for Reconstruction in the southern states, believing it would lead to "the super-elevation of the negro."
+In 1865, he helped establish the Home for Destitute Catholic Children in Boston to care for children who had been left fatherless or totally orphaned by the war.

 In March 1866, the new Bishop John Williams named Healy as pastor of St. James Parish, the largest Catholic congregation in Boston.
-In that position, he helped found the House of the Good Shepherd for homeless girls and successfully lobbied against legislation in the Massachusetts General Court to tax Catholic churches.
+In that position, he helped found the House of the Good Shepherd for homeless girls in Boston and successfully lobbied against legislation in the Massachusetts General Court to tax Catholic churches.
 As both rector of the cathedral and pastor of St. James, Healy was succeeded by his brother Sherwood.